A Path to Education

 The district where Pema lives is one of the country’s poorest, and children like Pema are among the hardest to educate, as there are no roads connecting his village to others—just footpaths.
 In a country where kids’ reading, writing and math skills are below the minimum grade level expectations, many children are falling behind before completing the first grade.

-Working against this trend, Save the Children is using money raised through Red Nose Day to train preschool teachers throughout Bhutan.
+Working against this trend, Save the Children international is using money raised through Red Nose Day to train preschool teachers throughout Bhutan.
 The teachers are being trained to incorporate play-based math and reading activities that give children the skills they need before entering elementary school.

 Today Pema’s teacher, Rinchen, offers the students a chance to choose their own mid-morning activities.
 She has opened up the classroom’s learning corners, designed to develop early reading and math skills while giving the children an opportunity to stretch their imaginations.